lordmulder/MParallel/README.md

 The best way to get started with **MParallel** is looking at some examples:

+## Example 1

-1. This basic example uses MParallel to run *multiple* "ping" commands *in parallel*:
+This basic example uses MParallel to run *multiple* "ping" commands *in parallel*:

     MParallel.exe --count=3 ping.exe -n 16 fsf.org : ping.exe -n 16 gnu.org : ping.exe -n 16 w3c.org

 Note how the distinct commands and their related arguments are delimited by colon (`:`) characters.
 Also note howthe  command-line options specific to MParallel have to go *before* the very first command string.

+## Example 2

-2. A slightly more advanced example, using a *command pattern* to express the above command-line more elegantly:
+A slightly more advanced example, using a *command pattern* to express the above command-line more elegantly:

     MParallel.exe --count=3--pattern="ping.exe -n 16 {{0}}" fsf.org : gnu.org : w3c.org

 Note that, in this example, the `{{0}}` placeholder will be replaced with the corresponding command tokens.

+## Example 3

-3. It is also possible to read your commands (or the parameters for your command pattern) from a text file:
+It is also possible to read your commands (or the parameters for your command pattern) from a text file:

     MParallel.exe --count=3 --input=my_commands.txt

 The content of the file "my_commands.txt" may look like this, for example:

     ping.exe -n 16 fsf.org
     ping.exe -n 16 gnu.org
     ping.exe -n 16 w3c.org

+## Example 4

-4. Now let's read the output of the "dir" command to *copy* all "&ast;.jpg" files in the current directory to "&ast;.png":
+Now let's read the output of the "dir" command to *copy* all "&ast;.jpg" files in the current directory to "&ast;.png":

    dir /b *.jpg | MParallel.exe --shell --stdin ---pattern="copy {{0}} {{0:N}}.png"

 Note that here we need to use the `--shell` option, because `copy` is a built-in shell function.
 Also note that we would need to add `--no-split-lines` and `--auto-wrap` in order to correctly handle file names containing spaces!

 # Options

 The following **MParallel** options are currently available:

-* `--count=<N>`
+## `--count=<N>`

 Run at most **N** instances in parallel.
 MParallel will start **N** commands in parallel, provided that there are at least **N** commands in the queue.
 If there are *less* than **N** commands in the queue, it will start as many commands in parallel as there are in the queue.
 If there are *more* than **N** commands in the queue, MParallel will start the first **N** commands in parallel and, at each time that any of the running commands completes, it will start the next command.
 This way, always **N** commands will be running in parallel, unless the queue is running empty.
 Note that **N** defaults to the number of available processors (CPU cores), if *not* specified explicitly &ndash; taking into account the processor affinity mask.

-* `--pattern=<PATTERN>`
+## `--pattern=<PATTERN>`

 Generate commands from the specified **PATTERN** string.
 If a pattern has been specified, the commands given on the command-line, read from a file or read from the STDIN will *not* be executed "as-is".
 Instead, any given command-tokens will be interpreted as *parameters* for the given **PATTERN** string.
 For this purpose, the **PATTERN** string should contain placeholders in the `{{k}}` form.
 Placeholders of that from will be replaced by the **k**-th command-token.
 Note that the placeholder indices **k** are *zero-based*, i.e.use `{{0}}`, `{{1}}`, `{{2}}` and so on.
 In addition, if the **k**-th command-token represents a valid file path, the placeholders `{{k:F}}`, `{{k:D}}`, `{{k:P}}`, `{{k:N}}` and `{{k:X}}` will be replaced with the file's *full path* (expanded relative to working directory), *drive letter* (with trailing colon), *directory name* (with trailing backslash), *file name* (without extension) and *extension* (including dot), respectively.
 Excess command-tokens are discarded!
 See also the `--auto-wrap` option, when working with command patterns.

-* `--separator=<SEP>`
+## `--separator=<SEP>`

 Set the command separator to **SEP**.
 The separator string is used to delimit the distinct commands, when they are passed to MParallel on the command-line.
 By default, a single colon character (`:`) is used as separator, but any suitable character sequence may be specified here.
 Note that **SEP** is *not* used for reading commands from a file or from the STDIN.
 When reading from a file or from the STDIN, there must be one command per line.

-* `--input=<FILE>`
+## `--input=<FILE>`

 Read additional commands from the specified **FILE**.
 The specified **FILE** needs to be a plain text file, containing one command per line.
 If the file contains any *non*-US-ASCII, it is expected to be in *UTF-8* text encoding.

-* `--stdin`
+## `--stdin`

 Read additional commands from **STDIN** stream.
 The data passed on the STDIN needs to be plain text, containing one command per line.
 If the stream contains any *non*-US-ASCII, the *UTF-8* text encoding is assumed.

-* `--logfile=<FILE>`
+## `--logfile=<FILE>`

 Save logfile to **FILE**.
 The logfile contains information about all processes that have been created an the result.
 By default, *no* logfile will be created.
 If the logfile already exists, MParallel *appends* to the existing file.

-* `--out-path=<PATH>`
+## `--out-path=<PATH>`

 Redirect the STDOUT and STDERR of each sub-process to a file.
 MParallel will create a separate output file for each process in the **PATH** directory.
 File names are generated according to the `YYYYMMDD-HHMMSS-NNNNN.log` pattern.
 Note that directory **PATH** must be existing and writable.
 Also note that redirected outputs do *not* appear in the console!

-* `--auto-wrap`
+## `--auto-wrap`

 Automatically wrap all tokens that contain any whitespace characters in quotation marks.
 This applies to the expansion of placeholders, when the `--pattern` option is used.
 For example, if the **N**-th command token contains `foo bar`, then `{{N}}` will be replaced by `"foo bar"` instead of `foo bar`.
 This option has *no* effect, if `--pattern` is *not* used.

-* `--no-split-lines`
+## `--no-split-lines`

 Ignore whitespace characters when reading commands from a file.
 By default, when MParallel reads commands from a file or from the STDIN stream, each input line will be processed like a full command-line.
 This means that tokens within each line are *whitespace-delimited*, unless wrapped in quotation marks.
 If this option is set, *no* command-line splitting is performed on the input lines.
 Instead, each input line will be treated like *one* unbroken string.

-* `--shell`
+## `--shell`

 Start each command inside a new sub-shell (cmd.exe).
 Running each command in a new sub-shell implies a certain overhead, which is why this behavior is *disabled* by default.
 However, you *must* use this option, if your command uses any *built-in* shell functions, such as `echo`, `dir` or `copy`.
 You also  *must* use this option, if your command contains any shell operators, such as the pipe operator (`|`) or one of the redirection operators (`>`, `<`, etc).

-* `--timeout=<TIMEOUT>`
+## `--timeout=<TIMEOUT>`

   Kill processes after **TIMEOUT** milliseconds.
 By default, each command is allowed to run for an infinite amount of time.
 If this option is set, a command will be *aborted* if it takes longer than the specified timeout interval.
 Note that (by default) if a command was aborted due to timeout, other pending commands will still get a chance to run.

-* `--priority=<VALUE>`
+## `--priority=<VALUE>`

 Run the commands (sub-processes) with the specified process priority.
 This can be one of the following values:

 - **0**: Lowest priority
 - **1**: Lower than normal priority
 - **2**: Default priority
 - **3**: Higher than normal priority
 - **4**: Highest priority

-* `--detached`
+## `--detached`

 Run each sub-process in a *separate* console window.
 By default, all sub-processes are connected to the *same* console window as the main MParallel process.
 Thus, output from all processes will appear in the same console window, in an "interleaved" fashion.
 With this option set, each sub-process gets a separate console window.

-* `--abort`
+## `--abort`

 Abort batch, if any command failed to execute.
 By default, if any command failed, e.g. because the process could *not* be created or because it returned a *non-zero* exit code, other pending commands will still get a chance to run.
 If this option is set, the whole batch (queue) will be aborted, as soon as one command has failed.

-* `--no-jobctrl`
+## `--no-jobctrl`

 Do *not* add new sub-processes to job object.
 By default, MParallel adds all new sub-processes to a *Job Object*, which makes sure that all sub-processes will die immediately when the MParallel process is terminated.
 If this option is set, sub-processes are *not* added to the Job Object and may continue running after the MParallel was terminated.

-* `--ignore-exitcode`
+## `--ignore-exitcode`

 Do *not* check the exit code of sub-processes.
 By default, MParallel checks the exit code of each sub-process.
 It assumes that the command has *failed*, if the process returned a *non-zero* exit code.
 If any command failed, this will be reported and, if `--abort` is set, any pending commands will *not* be executed.
 Setting this option causes MParallel to *ignore* exit codes.
 However, a command is still considered to have failed, if the processes could *not* be created.

-* `--silent`
+## `--silent`

 Disable all textual messages, also known as "silent mode".
 Note that *fatal* error messages may still appear under some circumstances.
 Also note that this option is mutually exclusive with the `--trace` option.

-* `--trace`
+## `--trace`

 Enable more diagnostic outputs.
 This will print, e.g., the full command-line and the exit code for each task, which can be helpful for debugging purposes.
 Note that this option is mutually exclusive with the `--silent` option.

-* `--help`
+## `--help`

 Print the help screen, also known as "manpage".

 # Exit Code